mitsuba-renderer/drjit/docs/freeze.rst

    value_1 = f(Float(...)) # 🔴 record
    value_2 = f(Float(...)) # ▶️ replay

-Methods can be frozen in the same way using :py:func:`@dr.freeze <freeze>`.
+Methods can be frozen by decorating them in the same way.

-Here, ``self`` is treated like any other argument.
-Dr.Jit only tracks its attributes when the object is a :ref:`PyTree <pytrees>`.
-With an ordinary Python class, changes to these attributes may be missed, causing a recording to replay with stale values.
+One potential gotcha is that :py:func:`@dr.freeze <freeze>` only reacts to changes in :ref:`PyTree <pytrees>` arguments.
+If ``self`` is not a PyTree, the frozen method will read stale instance values.
+To avoid this, make the surrounding class a `dataclass

-Make the class a dataclass or list its traversable members using a :ref:`DRJIT_STRUCT annotation <custom_types_py>`:
+<https://docs.python.org/3/library/dataclasses.html>`__, or list its members
+using a :ref:`DRJIT_STRUCT annotation <custom_types_py>`:

 .. code-block:: python